Tagline: The ultimate American fighting machine is back!

 In hindsight, I think part of the reason why I cherished the series all those years ago is that its fight sequences were not too dissimilar from those I would perform with my friends on the playground.
 There is no blood on offer in the American Ninja series, and sword attacks are either two inches shy of actual contact or consist of a plastic weapon gripped under the armpit, while our so-called stealth assassins do very little to conceal themselves, attacking in clumsy, unskilled rabbles as their samurai blades are somehow thwarted by balsa wood paddles.
 Watching the movie, I actually believed that I could be a ninja.
-At five years old, I was almost as skilled as the movie’s protagonist.
+At five years old, I was almost as skilled as the movie’s extras.

 American Ninja 2: The Confrontation is even more ludicrous than its predecessor, and as a result perhaps more enjoyable.
 James is the sequel’s centrepiece, displaying the kind of infectious charisma that keeps the movie alive through long stretches of laughably mundane dialogue.
 Here, the two have evolved to have more of a buddy cop relationship, a fact that James seems to thrive on.
 Dudikoff, on the other hand, is more befitting of the lone soldier, a warrior whose strength lies in the mystery he exudes.
 But at the end of the day, who cares?
 If you’re watching this movie with a critical eye, shame on you!
 Just be happy to ride the wave of spuriously staged ineptitude.

 Predictably, the plot is almost a carbon copy of the original, but one which possesses the kind of sci-fi twist that will leave you choking on incredulity.
 After a host of marines begin mysteriously disappearing from an army station on a remote Caribbean island, cipher clerks Armstrong and Jackson are sent to investigate, a rather fortunate coincidence since ninjas are once again at the centre of an improbable operation and are clearly rather fond of the kind of bright locations that only serve to render their stealth attire useless.